secret-snail/snail/README.md

 snail -c1
 ```

-Print a photo of the board, then calibrate the pi cam.
+Print a photo of the board (as large as possible), then calibrate the pi cam.
 Should only take a few frames.
 ```
 snail -c2
 ```

 # Run
-Run pose estimation
+Run pose estimation.
+Press ESC to stop.
 ```
 snail -c3
 ```